Dark slope streak: Formation mechanism

 Research, published in January 2012 in Icarus, found that dark streaks were initiated by airblasts from meteorites traveling at supersonic speeds.
 The team of scientists was led by Kaylan Burleigh, an undergraduate at the University of Arizona.
 After counting some 65,000 dark streaks around the impact site of a group of 5 new craters, patterns emerged.
 The number of streaks was greatest closer to the impact site.
 So, the impact somehow probably caused the streaks.
 Also, the distribution of the streaks formed a pattern with two wings extending from the impact site.
 The curved wings resembled scimitars, curved knives.
 This pattern suggests that an interaction of airblasts from the group of meteorites shook dust loose enough to start dust avalanches that formed the many dark streaks.
 At first it was thought that the shaking of the ground from the impact caused the dust avalanches, but if that was the case the dark streaks would have been arranged symmetrically around the impacts, rather than being concentrated into curved shapes.

 The crater cluster lies near the equator 510 miles) south of Olympus Mons, on a type of terrain called the Medusae Fossae formation.
 The formation is coated with dust and contains wind-carved ridges called yardangs.
 These yardangs have steep slopes thickly covered with dust, so when the sonic boom of the airblast arrived from the impacts dust started to move down the slope.

 Using photos from Mars Global Surveyor and HiRISE camera on NASA's Mars Reconnaissance Orbiter, scientists have found about 20 new impacts each year on Mars.
 Because the spacecraft have been imaging Mars almost continuously for a span of 14 years, newer images with suspected recent craters can be compared to older images to determine when the craters were formed.
 Since the craters were spotted in a HiRISE image from February 2006, but were not present in a Mars Global Surveyor image taken in May 2004, the impact occurred in that time frame.

 The largest crater in the cluster is about 22 meters (72 feet) in diameter with close to the area of a basketball court.
 As the meteorite traveled through the Martian atmosphere it probably broke up; hence a tight group of impact craters resulted.

 Dark slope streaks have been seen for some time, and many ideas have been advanced to explain them.
 This research may have finally solved this mystery.

+Dust devils have even been observed to start the formation of dark slope streaks.

+A team of researchers found an increase in dark slope streaks after S1222, a marsquake that was detected by the Insight lander.